Fuga: Melodies of Steel: Development

 In February 2018, CyberConnect2 announced a recruitment drive for its "Next Plan" project which would shift its design focus for the next decade to new, original titles.
 The first of these, Fuga: Melodies of Steel, was showcased at Anime Expo 2019 by the developer as part of its Little Tail Bronx series, and would be its first self-published game.
 It is the first strategy role-playing game in the franchise, and is designed to be similar to roguelike games where the story is advanced through trial and error.
 The setting was based on France during World War II and was given a tone where the main characters "will experience the horrors and cruelty of war" but will "depict the bright and joyful atmosphere that the Little Tail Bronx series is known for".
 The title is meant to be the first of three games from the company known as the "Trilogy of Vengeance" along with Tokyo Ogre Gate and Cecile - games built by smaller teams and development cycles connected by a common theme of vengeance.
 CyberConnect2 jump-started the project by establishing an in-house game design competition known as the "C5 Project Initiative" where ideas were gathered by various staff.
 Fuga was originally meant to be released along with the rest of "Vengeance" games by the end of 2019, but was pushed back until early 2020, then again to 2021.
 The game was released for the PlayStation 5 and Xbox Series X/S, in addition to the previously announced Microsoft Windows, Nintendo Switch, PlayStation 4 and Xbox One platforms, on July 29, 2021.
 The game had a development budget in excess of ¥327 million.
-In February 2022, creative director Yoann Gueritot announced via that Fuga would become a trilogy.
+In February 2022, creative director Yoann Gueritot announced that Fuga would become a trilogy.